karlospn/mytechramblings-site-source-code/content/posts/notify-aws-events-to-microsoft-teams.md

     }
 });
 ```
+You can have multiple event bus on EventBridge but AWS Events are **only received on the default event bus**, that's why I'm retrieving the default bus with the ``EventBus.FromEventBusName`` command and using it later when creating the ``Rule``.

-The important part is the "EventPattern" block.
+The most important part when configuring a ``Rule`` is the ``EventPattern`` block.
 - ``Source``: Identifies the service that sourced the event.
 - ``DetailType``: The type of event.
 - ``Detail``: A JSON object, whose content is at the discretion of the service originating the event.
-In this case, I want push actions that ended up being succesful.

-The easiest way of knowing which values use for the "DetailType" or the "Detail" attributes is to use the AWS Portal.
-An EventPattern builder is availaible on the AWS Portal when you try to create an EventBridge Rule.
+The easiest way of knowing which values to use when declaring the ``DetailType`` or the ``Detail`` attributes is to use the AWS Portal.
+An ``EventPattern`` builder is availaible on the AWS Portal when you try to create an EventBridge Rule.

 <add-img>

-If you're using IaC to create those EventBridge Rules, the best way to do it is using first the AWS Portal to create the EventPattern expression and then move it into your IaC files.
+If you're using IaC to create those ``EventBridge Rules``, the easiest way to do it is using the AWS Portal to create the EventPattern expression and then move it into your IaC files.

 # **Building the Lambda function Target**